psmay/Hgk.Zero/README.md

     which contain zero elements or one element, enabling a more fluent alternative to `TryGetValue`/`TryParse` methods and
     `ElementAt`/`First`/`Last`/`Single` filters.
+*   Hgk.Zero.Strings, which makes the functionality of the static `String.Concat()` and `String.Join()` methods available as extension methods on strings and enumerables.

 ## Ulterior motives